TEM #043: Get that faculty letter of recommendation.

 What's your burning question right now? 🔥

-As an avid reader of The Education Mindset, you’re one of my favorite people whose input I value most* (next to my 98-year-old grandma, Betty).
+As an avid reader of this newsletter, you’re one of my favorite people whose input I value most* (next to my 98-year-old grandma, Betty).

 * Before you check out for the long weekend, can you reply with one (1) question you have about grad school right now?